-- Located on-site at the Benton Harbor Campus, Siena Heights University (SHU) has partnered with Lake Michigan College for over thirty years to offer degree completion programs on the Benton Harbor Campus.
-The LMC/SHU partnership was the first of its kind in Michigan when it started in 1982.
-Currently six bachelor's degree programs and four online master's degree programs are available to LMC students and area residents.
+- Located on-site at the Benton Harbor Campus, Siena Heights University (SHU) has • partnered with Lake Michigan College for over thirty years to offer degree completion programs.
+The LMC/SHU partnership, which began in 1982, was the first of its kind in Michigan.
+Currently, six bachelor's degree programs and four online master's degree programs are available to LMC students and area residents.
 A unique 3 + 1 academic model allows students to transfer up to 90 credit hours from LMC into their baccalaureate degree with SHU, saving students significant tuition expense.
-With a focus on meeting the needs of the adult learner, Siena Heights University is an important and valuable partner in raising college education attainment rates in southwest Michigan. - The College has also expanded our university partnerships through an on-campus University Center that has increased baccalaureate completion program options for students.
+In 2023, a new partnership was established for the Associate Degree in Nursing (ADN) to Bachelor of Science in Nursing (BSN) program, providing a seamless transition for nursing students to continue their education without leaving the Benton Harbor campus.
+This collaboration enhances nursing education in the region and addresses the growing demand for highly qualified healthcare professionals.
+With a focus on meeting the needs of the adult learner, Siena Heights University remains an important and valuable partner in raising college education attainment rates in southwest Michigan. - The College has also expanded our university partnerships through the use of an on-campus University Center that has increased baccalaureate completion program options for students.
 We have new partnership agreements with Davenport University and Grand Valley State University and are actively seeking additional partnerships that meet the needs of our students and the communities we serve. - LMC is an active participant in the MiTransfer Pathways project.
-Led by the Michigan Center for Student Success, this statewide initiative aims to build multiinstitutional associate to bachelor's degree transfer pathways in 12 program areas, including in some of the largest majors in Michigan. - A large part of LMC's service area is comprised of a rural and economically disadvantaged population.
+Led by the Michigan Center for Student Success, this statewide initiative aims to build multi-institutional associate to bachelor's degree transfer pathways in 12 program areas, including in some of the largest majors in Michigan. - A large part of LMC's service area is comprised of a rural and economically disadvantaged population.
 The Educational Opportunity Center (EOC) at Lake Michigan College serves a minimum of 1,097 participants each year.
 The EOC receives funding from the U.S. Department of Education, and serves individuals in the Michigan counties of Berrien, Cass, Van Buren, and Allegan, and the Indiana counties of La Porte and St. Joseph.
 The EOC provides information and assistance to adults (19 years and above) who are interested in furthering their education.
-Services to eligible participants include academic tutoring (in preparation for GED or college assessment testing), career assessment, assistance completing applications toward college entrance, referrals to appropriate adult education centers, and/or community assistance agencies.
-The goal of the EOC program is to increase the number of adult participants who enroll in postsecondary education institutions.
+Services to eligible participants include academic tutoring (in preparation for GED or college success), career assessment, assistance completing applications for financial aid and college admissions, referrals to appropriate adult education centers, and/or community assistance agencies, assistance with registration and enrollment barriers, and assistance with obtain GED transcripts, high school transcripts, and college transcripts for college enrollment.
+The goal of the EOC program is to remove barriers that often impact fist-generation and low-income individuals and increase the number of adult participants who enroll in postsecondary education institutions.